algorithmica-repository/SCIS-TOP20BASIC-PYTHON/README.md

 # SCIS-TOP20BASIC-PYTHON

-This github folder consists of all the PYTHON code examples and assignments discussed as part of TOP20 BASIC PROGRAM(PYTHON) of Smart Coding and Interview Series at Algorithmica Online.
+This github folder consists of all the PYTHON assignments & practice problems discussed as part of TOP20 BASIC PROGRAM(PYTHON) of Smart Coding and Interview Series at Algorithmica Online.